You have no items in your cart.

-In some areas the local LEA enter every child to sit at 11+ test.
-However in most areas, you will need to make your own arrangements to sit the test.
-In some areas the test are organised by a consortium of schools or individual schools and in some areas, you will need to formally apply for a place and enter your child for a separate test for each school.
+In some areas, the local LEA enter every child to sit an 11+ test.
+However, in most areas, you will need to make your own arrangements to sit the test.
+In some areas, the test is organised by a consortium of schools or individual schools and in some areas, you will need to formally apply for a place and enter your child for a separate test for each school.
 The best solution is always to do your own research and contact the school directly and ask them about their examination and the admission procedure.

 When do I need to apply?

 You will usually need to apply while your child is still in Year 5.
-Each school or borough will have it’s own application process and you may find that you are reading through a lot of guidelines and possibly filling more than one application form eg. one for the school and one for the borough.
+Each school or borough will have its own application process, and you may find that you are reading through a lot of guidelines and possibly filling out more than one application form, e.g. one for the school and one for the borough.
 Remember that you still probably want to apply for local state schools for your child.

 When is the exam?
 How can I prepare for the exam?

 The exam is usually in the first term of Year 6.
-Some people start preparing for the exam as early as Year 3 and others wait until their child is in Year 5.
+Some people start preparing for the exam as early as Year 3, and others wait until their child is in Year 5.
 There are hundreds of books specifically written for the 11+ examinations.
-The Bond books and the Letts books are probably the most popular 11+ books but if you type 11+ exam books in Amazon you will find hundreds more.
+The Bond books and the Letts books are probably the most popular 11+ books, but if you type 11+ exam books on Amazon, you will find hundreds more.
 There are also lots of websites with free resources to help you prepare for the 11+ examinations.

 What if my child doesn’t get in?

-There has always been some controversy about grammar schools and it’s effect on educational inequality.
-The reality is that many bright children that have worked very hard and spent months or even years preparing for the exam, fail to get in.
+There has always been some controversy about grammar schools and their effect on educational inequality.
+The reality is that many bright children that have worked very hard and spent months or even years preparing for the exam fail to get in.
 This can lead to children as young as 10 or 11 feeling like a failure or feeling depressed.
-It’s therefore important to keep your child’s mind on the bigger picture.
+It’s, therefore, important to keep your child’s mind on the bigger picture.

-It can be easy to lose perspective particularly during the build up the the exam.
-The 11+ exam can build your child’s confidence if he or she sees progress but for many children, it can lead to feelings of anxiety.
+It can be easy to lose perspective, particularly during the build up of the exam.
+The 11+ exam can build your child’s confidence if he or she sees progress, but for many children, it can lead to feelings of anxiety.
 It’s probably better to help your child see the 11+ preparation time as a way of personal and academic growth rather than an intensive period of hard work and sacrifice!